Play Live Radio

 Flooding also a possibility

-Many parts of the coast and the Willamette Valley are also keeping a watchful eye on creeks and rivers.
-The National Weather Service said Thursday evening could be the worst time in terms of urban and small stream flooding, as a system is predicted to dump three inches or more of rain in many areas.
+Many parts of the coast and the Willamette Valley are keeping a watchful eye on creeks and rivers.
+The National Weather Service said Thursday night into Friday morning could bring some flooding.

 All of that runoff is expected to make its way into larger tributaries and rivers over the coming days.
 A flood watch is in effect for most areas though Saturday evening.
 Some communities are offering free sandbagging stations.